College Football Lines & Odds

 College football is one of the most popular sports to bet on in the US, and that goes for New York as well.
-While New York bettors have waited to bet online in New York, many have signed up for online sportsbooks and easily made thier bets on NCAA football in neighboring New Jersey.
+Interest is poised to explode even further now that legal online sports betting has come to the Empire State.

 Before bettors can make any money, they need to know how to read NCAA football odds.
 Let’s look at an example to better understand moneylines, point spreads and totals.